crystal-lang/crystal-book/syntax_and_semantics/type_inference.md

 end
 ```

-Because the `if` above (well, technically a ternary operator, but it's similar to an `if`) has integer literals, `@age` is successfully inferred to be `Int32` without requiring a redundant type annotation.
+Because the `if` above (well, technically a ternary operator, but it's similar to an `if`) has integer literals, `@age` is successfully inferred to be `Int32` without requiring a redundant type restriction.

 Another case is `||` and `||=`: